 The bottom line is, depending on the type of news you have, you may or may not need a press release; sometimes, a simple pitch does the trick.
 Whoever manages your company’s PR should understand and employ best practices for securing press coverage in various scenarios.

-While your news is exciting and relevant to your constituents—your employees, board members, investors, customers—it doesn’t always have the same appeal to members of the press.
+While your news is exciting and relevant to your constituents—employees, board members, investors, customers—it doesn’t always have the same appeal to members of the press.
 When you are very close to a project, person or initiative, it can feel like everyone is sort of orbiting around it.
-When you’re laser-focused on something—often because it’s your job and you need to be!—the best thing you can do is take a step back from it before you think about how to introduce it to other people.
+When you’re laser-focused on something (often because it’s your job and you need to be!), the best thing you can do is take a step back from it before you think about how to introduce it to other people.

 Consider wire services.

-There’s a pretty big menu of options when it comes to putting together a newswire announcement.
-There is a base price that allows for distribution of a press release with a maximum word count to a limited audience.
+The menu of options that comes with putting outa newswire announcement is pretty big.
+There is a base price that allows for distribution of a press release with a limited word count to a limited audience.
 The options and pricing grow from there, depending on how many more words you add, whether or not you want to include visual aids, where you are sending the news (locally, regionally, domestically, internationally), if you are targeting specific beats or demographics, whether you want the news shared via social media, and more.
 You have a lot of control, which is great, but this is a scenario where you get what you pay for.

 Some journalists do check newswires for story ideas, which puts a big check on the “pro” list, but often, the deciding factor behind whether or not a news announcement or story idea gets plucked from the wire is timing.
 That’s not to say it’s a matter of luck; quite the contrary.
 The timing of your news should be one of the leading, if not the leading factor in your announcement strategy.